-Activity Frequency Receive information on school safeguarding arrangements and Induction or when arrangements/procedures procedures as outlined in KCSiE 2023 (Part 1: page 7, paragraph 13). are updated.
-Read Keeping Children Safe in Education (KCSiE): Induction then annually (in Autumn Term) or All Staff: Part 1; Part 5 and Annex B. when updated.
-Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Complete Safeguarding Awareness Training to enable staff to recognise, Induction and then every 3 years respond to and report safeguarding (including online safety and child- on-child abuse) concerns (see Local Authority Safeguarding in Education Training Statement here) Complete Prevent Awareness Training appropriate to role (see Induction and every 2 years. examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk) Complete Cyber Security Training (training packages are available at: Induction and then annually Cyber security training for school staff - NCSC.GOV.UK) Receive regular national and local safeguarding updates (including As required via email and in staff meetings, at those relating to online safety). least annually.
+Activity Frequency Receive information on school safeguarding arrangements and Induction or when arrangements/procedures procedures as outlined in KCSiE 2024 (Part 1: page 8-9, paragraph 11). are updated.
+Read Keeping Children Safe in Education (KCSiE): Induction then annually (in Autumn Term) or • All Staff: Part 1; Part 5 and Annex B. when updated.
+Senior Leadership Team: Entire document • Staff who do not work directly with children: Annex A Complete Safeguarding Awareness Training to enable staff to recognise, Induction and then every 3 years respond to and report safeguarding (including online safety and child- on-child abuse) concerns (see Local Authority Safeguarding in Education Training Statement here) Teaching staff only: Complete FGM training appropriate to role (see Induction and then every 3 years Local Authority Safeguarding in Education Training Statement here) Complete Prevent Awareness Training appropriate to role (see Induction and every 2 years. examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk)) Complete Cyber Security Training (training packages are available at: Induction and then annually Cyber security training for school staff - NCSC.GOV.UK) Receive regular national and local safeguarding updates (including As required via email and in staff meetings, at those relating to online safety). least annually.